Ferrari F60 - 2009 Formula 1 car

 The first decade and a half of the world championship saw a string of Ferrari championships won by the likes of Alberto Ascari, Juan Manuel Fangio, Phil Hill and John Surtees.

 Ferrari struggled from the mid-sixties to the mid-seventies, before the new partnership of Niki Lauda and Mauro Forghieri delivered more titles in 1975 and 1977.
-There would have been another in 1976 but for Lauda’s horror crash at the Nürburgring – and surely more had he and team founder Enzo Ferrari not fallen out.
+There might have been another in 1976 – but Lauda was gravely injured in a fiery crash at the Nurburgring.
+His return late in the season, only to withdraw from the final race of the year, ultimately led to a split between him and team founder Enzo Ferrari 12 months later.

-Enzo died in 1988, nine years since the team’s last drivers’ title and five years since its last constructors’ championship.
-Throughout much of the 1980s and 1990s they looked like a spent force - although Alain Prost came close to winning the title for them in 1990.
+The patriarch died in 1988, nine years since a driver last won the title with the team and five years since its last constructors’ championship.
+Throughout much of the 1980s and 1990s Ferrari looked like they would never regain the clarity of focus needed to go all the way.
+Alain Prost came close to winning the title with them in 1990, then was fired a year later for making comments about his car which were as unflattering as they were accurate.

-It was only when Jean Todt recruited a swathe of staff from outside Italy – including Michael Schumacher – that the team began to taste championship success again.
+It was only when Jean Todt recruited a swathe of staff from outside Italy – including Michael Schumacher – that the team tasted championship success again.
 It began the 21st century with an unprecedented five consecutive championship doubles, and even after Schumacher’s departure the team claimed another double in 2007.

 Cars